HISTORY of the Danish Sisterhood of America

 We operated for four years under the name: Danish Sisterhood of Vancouver.

 At the next National Convention in September 1970, the delegates voted to accept us as an Associate Lodge.

 On March 13, 1971 the Danish Sisterhood Dogwood Lodge 179 was installed.
 The Dogwood Lodge name was adopted after the British Columbia's floral emblem.

 Out of the original Charter members, 8 received their 25 year Pins in 1996.

-In following years, several Delegates and Alternates from the Dogwood Lodge were sent to the National Conventions, that now takes every 4 years.
-Our first was in Philadelphia 1978 and the lastest one held was in Denver Colorado in 2015.
+In following years, several Delegates and Alternates from the Dogwood Lodge were sent to the National Conventions, that now takes place every 4 years.
+The first one we participated in was in Philadelphia 1978 and the lastest one was in Omaha, Nebraska in October 2019.